 Recurring Deposits - In a Recurring Deposit scheme, the individual has to first choose the tenure and monthly deposit amount.
 Once the plan starts, the investor must deposit the amount every month over the tenure.
 Generally, the tenure varies from a minimum of 6 months and thereafter in addition of 3 months to a maximum tenure of up to 10 years.
 Recurring Deposit proves to be gentle on one’s pocket given that the investor decides the amount and also the risk is considerably low.

-Interest rates for recurring deposits are decided based on the tenure and deposit amount.
+RD Interest Rates are decided based on the tenure and deposit amount.
 The rate of interest for recurring deposit generally varies from 7% to 8% and senior citizens are offered a higher rate of interest.
 Recurring Deposit accounts can be started at banks or post offices.
 Unlike SIP, in RD you will know how much to expect at the end of tenure.
 For example, if you want to save a corpus of Rs.
 3 lakh for an international trip, you can use a RD Calculator to decide how much you have to deposit every month and for how many years to save Rs.
 3 lakhs.

 One of the main disadvantages of Recurring Deposits is the fact that it is not tax efficient.
 Interest income from RD is added to income for declaring tax liability and a TDS will be applicable on the RD interest if it exceeds Rs.
 10,000.